Manaslu Circuit Trek - 12 Days

 Ammonite Adventure Crew

-On your 12-day Short Manaslu Circuit trip we have our experienced guides and locally hired Sherpas help assist you and help make your trip smooth and memorable.
+On your 12-day Short Manaslu Circuit trip, we have our experienced guides and locally hired Sherpas help assist you and help make your trip smooth and memorable.
 All of our guides are licensed and trained to perform their duties.
-Generally we hire porters to carry your bags, and two trekkers will share a porter who will not carry more than 18 kg of gear for the two trekkers.
+Generally, we hire porters to carry your bags, and two trekkers will share a porter who will not carry more than 18 kg of gear for the two trekkers.
 If you should require more assistance, we can provide one porter per person if requested in advance.

 Our trek leaders have: